 - Subd.
 1. Order.
-The court may order transfer of permanent legal and physical custody to a fit and willing relative pursuant to Minnesota Statutes § 260C.201, subd.
-11(d)(1). - Subd.
+The court may order transfer of permanent legal and physical custody to a fit and willing relative pursuant to Minnesota Statutes § 260C.515, subd.
+4. - Subd.
 2. Jurisdiction Terminated Unless Retained.
-If the court transfers permanent legal and physical custody to a relative, juvenile court jurisdiction is terminated unless specifically retained by the court in its order. - Subd.
+If the court transfers permanent legal and physical custody to a relative, juvenile court jurisdiction is terminated unless specifically retained by the court. - Subd.
 3. Further Hearings If Jurisdiction Retained.
-If the court retains jurisdiction, the court may order further in-court hearings at such intervals as it determines to be in the best interests of the child pursuant to subdivision 7. - Subd.
-4. Order and Further Proceedings in Family Court.
-When juvenile court jurisdiction is terminated, the court shall include an order directing the juvenile court administrator to file the order with the family court.
-Any further proceedings for modification of the order transferring permanent legal and physical custody to a relative shall be brought in the family court of the county where the original order was filed.
-The review shall be pursuant to Minnesota Statutes § 518.18 and § 518.185.
-Notice of any family court proceedings shall be provided by the court administrator to the responsible social services agency which shall be a party to the family court proceeding pursuant to Minnesota Statutes § 260C.201, subd.
-11(j).
+If the court retains jurisdiction, the court may order further in-court hearings at such intervals as it determines to be in the best interests of the child pursuant to subdivision 7.

 Subd.
+4. Modification of Order.
+An order transferring permanent legal and physical custody of a child to a relative may be modified using the standards under Minnesota Statutes § 518.18 and § 518.185.
+The motion shall be filed in the court file in the county where the order was issued and, if appropriate, a party may file a motion to transfer venue.
+If the order was filed prior to August 1, 2012, the motion to modify shall be filed in family court.
+If the order was filed on or after August 1, 2012, the motion to modify shall be filed in juvenile court.
+Notice of any motion to modify an order for permanent legal and physical custody issued under this rule and Minnesota Statutes § 260C.515, subd.
+4, shall be provided by the court administrator to the responsible social services agency which shall be a party to the proceeding pursuant to Minnesota Statutes § 260C.521, subd.
+2.

+Subd.
 5. Voluntary Transfer of Custody.
-A parent or legal custodian may voluntarily agree to transfer permanent legal and physical custody of the child to a fit and willing relative by either filing a petition to transfer permanent legal and physical custody pursuant to Rule 33.01 and establishing that such transfer is in the child's best interests under Minnesota Statutes § 260C.201, subd.
-11, or by entering an admission to such a petition filed by another party and stating, under oath, that the parent or legal custodian believes such a transfer is in the child's best interests and establishes good cause for the transfer on the record before the court.
+A parent or legal custodian may voluntarily agree to transfer permanent legal and physical custody of the child to a fit and willing relative by either filing a petition to transfer permanent legal and physical custody pursuant to Rule 33.01 and establishing that such transfer is in the child's best interests under Minnesota Statutes § 260C.515, subd.
+4, or by entering an admission to such a petition filed by another party and stating, under oath, that the parent or legal custodian believes such a transfer is in the child's best interests and establishes good cause for the transfer on the record before the court.